 OSU Materials Management Policy for Changes to Compost Materials Collection

-For approximately the past two years, OSU has developed a composting collection program that includes the material referred to as “PLA” which stands for poly lactic acid based plastics.
-Many of OSU’s student, faculty and staff have come to consider food utensils and cups that are produced using this technology as acceptable in the composting stream and have sorted these as compost at special events, and certain facilities on campus where separate compost collection has been established.
+OSU has a compost collection program which, for approximately the past two years, included Poly Lactic Acid based plastics or “PLA”.
+Many of OSU’s students, faculty and staff have come to consider food utensils and cups that are produced using this technology as acceptable in the composting stream and have sorted these as compost at special events, and at certain campus facilities with established compost collection.

 All Campus Dining Halls will move to “back of house” only separation of food leftovers from consumer sales.
-All staff will be trained to separate out any plastic or non-fiber based cutlery or plastic cups.
+All staff will be trained to separate out any plastic, non-fiber based cutlery and plastic cups.
 Pre-sorting by consumers at the point of disposal is not encouraged unless there are monitors guiding consumers at compost disposal locations.

-All event planners are encouraged to use low packaging or ”zero” waste guidelines to plan menus for outdoor and indoor events.
-Events that involve distribution of compostable packaging that fulfill the new Republic policy requirements as “Fiber Based”* ONLY, will be provided compost collection bins and carts by Campus Recycling.
+All event planners are encouraged to use low packaging or ”zero” waste guidelines when planning menus for outdoor and indoor events.
+Events that fulfill the new Republic policy requirements, involving distribution of compostable “Fiber Based” only packaging, will be provided compost collection bins and carts by Campus Recycling.
 Any events involving both acceptable and non-acceptable packaging (see below) for composting must provide recycling station monitors.
 Monitors are responsible for instructing consumers on which materials are acceptable for composting, recycling and trash/landfill.

 OSU Food Vendors Contracted by OSU